geonetwork/geonetwork-ui/docs/guide/configure.md

 advanced_filters = ['organization', 'inspireKeyword', 'keyword', 'topic']
 ```

-An entry holding a prefix (e.g. `'ign:myFilter'`) does not refer to a search field but to a custom filter,
+An entry holding a prefix (e.g. `'myOrg:myFilter'`) does not refer to a search field but to a custom filter,
 which has to be declared in a `[[custom_filter]]` section (see below); entries without a matching
 `[[custom_filter]]` section are ignored.